|

 --private-key-source=

 Takes one of "file", "engine" or "provider".
-In the latter
+In the latter two

-engine, separated by colon, that will be passed to OpenSSL's
+separated by colon, that will be passed to OpenSSL's "engine"

-"engine" or "provider" logic.
-Configures the signing
+or "provider" logic.
+Configures how to load the private key to

 Added in version 256.